sarahhsu/polygenic-risk-scores-pipeline/README.md

-# Polygenic Risk Score Calculation from a VCF File
+# Polygenic Risk Score Calculation from VCF Files
 Updated September 24, 2020

 **MAKE SURE ALL VARIANT COORDINATES AND REF/ALT ARE CORRECT IN YOUR SCORE FILES!**